 This apartment has a cozy living room, a big and fully equipped kitchen, a large bathroom with toilet and a bedroom with three bunk beds (so to sleep 6 people).
 There’s free wi-fi and a computer to use if you don’t have a laptop with you.
 When you stay at the apartment you can also join the other guests for a free dinner on Sunday evening.

 If you're looking for an apartment rather than a hotel, I would recommend checking Airbnb.

-Food, bars and going out
+Food, bars and going out in Dresden

 As I had a kitchen I prepared dinner myself and only went out for lunch twice, but my general impression was that Altstadt is where you need to be for traditional Saxonian food, while Neustadt offers a bit of a wider selection.

 The area around Görlitzer Strasse, where I was staying, is just full of bars – some with live music, little restaurants and clubs.
 Hostel Lollis Homestay's websites warns that it can get loud in the neighborhood, but staying there from Sunday evening until Wednesday noon I wasn't bothered by noise just once.

 How many days in Dresden?